Judge tackles attorney behavior as Apple/Samsung trial rolls on

-SAN FRANCISCO A U.S. judge rejected Apple Inc's (AAPL.O) request for severe sanctions against Samsung Electronics Co Ltd (005930.KS) over the conduct of one of Samsung's attorneys, even as the judge said that conduct risked tainting the jury.
+SAN FRANCISCO Aug 3 A U.S. judge rejected Apple Inc's request for severe sanctions against Samsung Electronics Co Ltd over the conduct of one of Samsung's attorneys, even as the judge said that conduct risked tainting the jury.

 A high-stakes patent trial between the two companies continued on Friday, where Apple sued Samsung over its intellectual property rights to the iPhone and iPad.
 Samsung countersued.